 Now we know that there are four seasons in Korea.
 Let us now learn how to say the words and describe each of them in the Korean language.
 In addition, it is advantageous to know the seasons in the Korean language to explain your home country’s climate and different seasons (or lack of) to a Korean friend.

 Summer in Korean

 여름 (yeoreum) is the term for summer in Korean.
-It’s hot and humid, with a monsoon season squeezed in, season in Korea.
+It’s a hot and humid season in Korea, with a monsoon season squeezed in.
 During summer, the perfect place for a quick summer getaway is the beach.
 Beach in Korean is called 해변 (haebyeon).
 While the sea or ocean in Korean is 바다 (bada).

 Autumn in Korean